kurealnum/non-profit-link/README.md

 -Documentation: I probably make enough comments myself for readability, but the README feels really light.

 -Names/ideas: I need names for the project itself, and ideas for what I should do with this.

+-Database design: I have a decent grasp on this, but getting keys/normalization right is tricky

 # FAQ
 #### What am I going to do with this?